 It’s not the best feeling being beeped at, sometimes you make a mistake, or are just new in general and being beeped at can really knock your confidence.

-It also makes you look like someone who can’t control themselves and nobody want’s that.
+It also makes you look like someone who can’t control themselves, and nobody wants that.
 Save the angry driving for the white vans.

 Highway Code (Rule 147) Be considerate